puppetlabs/puppet-docs/source/puppet/4.2/reference/upgrade_major_server.markdown

 allow $1
 ~~~

-### Migrate Other Configuration Files
+### Move Other Configuration Files

-If you have other configuration files, including `puppetdb.conf`, move them to `/etc/puppetlabs/puppet/`.
+If you have other [configuration files](./configuration.html), including [`puppetdb.conf`](config_file_puppetdb.html), move them to `/etc/puppetlabs/puppet/`.

-[//]: #  (link here to the pages about configuration files)

 ### Set up SSL

-- If this is an existing puppet master being upgraded, find the ssldir (link to page about ssldir) and copy it to the new location at `/etc/puppetlabs/puppet/ssl`.
+If you're upgrading a Puppet master, find the server's [`ssldir`](./dirs_ssldir.html) and copy it to the new location at `/etc/puppetlabs/puppet/ssl`.

-- If this is an exact replacement for a prior server, keeping the same names etc., copy the ssldir from the old server to the new one.
-We recommend using `rsync -a` for this: SSL is picky about file permissions, and rsync's "archive" mode will preserve the permissions on the files.
+If you're configuring an exact replacement for an older Puppet master---you're keeping the same names, certificates, and DNS configuration---copy the `ssldir` from the old server to the new one.
+We recommend using `rsync -a` for this, as SSL is picky about file permissions and `rsync`'s "archive" mode preserves the source's permissions at the destination.

-- If this is a new puppet master server but it's NOT serving as a CA, run `puppet agent --test --certname=<NAME> --dns_alt_names=<NAME>,<NAME>,<NAME> --server=<UPGRADED CA SERVER>`, sign the certificate on the CA, and run that puppet agent command again to fetch the signed certificate.
-Make sure you turn off the CA service in bootstrap.cfg (link to docs).
+If this is a new Puppet master but _isn't_ serving as a certificate authority, use `puppet agent` to generate a new certificate.

+`puppet agent --test --certname=<NAME> --dns_alt_names=<NAME>,<NAME>,<NAME> --server=<UPGRADED CA SERVER>`

+Sign the certificate on the CA, then run the above `puppet agent` command again from the new Puppet master to fetch the signed certificate.
+Remember to [disable the internal Puppet CA service](/puppetserver/latest/external_ca_configuration.html#disabling-the-internal-puppet-ca-service) in `bootstrap.cfg`.
-)

 ### Move Code

-(You should have already moved to directory environments in the pre-upgrade steps.
-Now, move the entire contents of your environments directory to `/etc/puppetlabs/code/environments`.
-If you need multiple groups of environments, make sure you set `environmentpath` correctly in puppet.conf.
+> **Note**: You should have already moved to [directory environments](/puppet/latest/reference/environments.html) in the pre-upgrade steps, as [config file environments are deprecated](/puppet/3.8/reference/environments_classic.html#config-file-environments-are-deprecated) in Puppet 4.

+Move the contents of your `environments` directory to `/etc/puppetlabs/code/environments`.
+If you need multiple groups of environments, set the `environmentpath` in `puppet.conf`.

 If you're using a single main manifest across all environments, move your main manifest somewhere inside `/etc/puppetlabs/code` and make sure `default_manifest` is set correctly in puppet.conf.

+If you're configuring individual environments, confirm your `environment.conf` files.
+If you enabled the [future parser](/puppet/latest/reference/experiments_future.html) in environments, you can remove the now-unused [`parser`](/puppet/3.8/reference/config_file_environment.html#parser) setting.

 Move your hiera.yaml file (link to docs) to `/etc/puppetlabs/code/hiera.yaml`.

 Move your Hiera data files to somewhere inside `/etc/puppetlabs/code`, and edit hiera.yaml accordingly.

 If you're using r10k or some other code deployment tool, change its configuration to use the new environments directory at `/etc/puppetlabs/code/environments`.
 )